 Continuity of your Care and Support

-If you are receiving care and support and you wish to move to a different council (local authority) area, your current council and the council in your new area have a legal duty (from April 2015) to work together to make sure that you still get the support you need when you move, so there is no gap in your care.
+If you are receiving care and support and you wish to move to a different council (local authority) area, your current council and the council in your new area have a legal duty to work together to make sure that you still get the support you need when you move, so there is no gap in your care.

 It is your responsibility to make the first contact with the council in the area you want to move to.
 Once you have confirmed with them that you intend to move into their area, they should ask for a copy of all the necessary information about you from your existing council (such as your needs assessment and support plan).
 Before you move, the new council should carry out a needs assessment for you, using the information from your previous council to help them to understand how you like your needs to be met.